CDJuaum/genshin-impact-cheat/README.md

 ![cheat image](https://user-images.githubusercontent.com/91756430/155865825-49b6c304-0e90-4e4e-959b-7d3521c64b5e.png)
 # Features
-as you can see in the picture, you can set your own keybinds so that it is more practical for anyone. cheat features:
+As you can see in the picture above, you can set your own keybinds so that it is more practical for everyone. cheat features:
 god mode;
 stamina;